Find out if you have qualifying coverage

 You're exempt from the requirement to have qualifying health care coverage or make a shared responsibility payment if you:

-- Have no affordable coverage options because the minimum amount you must pay for the annual premium is more than 8 percent of your household income'
+- Have no affordable coverage options because the minimum amount you must pay for the annual premium is more than a percentage of your household income (8.05% for 2018);

-- Have a gap in coverage for less than three consecutive months; or
+- Have a gap in coverage for less than three consecutive months (short coverage gap);

-- Qualify for an exemption for one of several other reasons, including having a hardship that prevents you from obtaining coverage, or belonging to a group that’s explicitly exempt from the requirement.
+- Qualify for an exemption for one of several other reasons, including having a hardship that prevents you from obtaining coverage, or belonging to a group that’s explicitly exempt from the requirement; or

 To see a full list of exemptions visit IRS.gov’s Individual Shared Responsibility Provision – Exemptions page.
 The chart there will also tell you whether you need to apply for the exemption through the Marketplace or can wait to claim the exemption on your tax return.
 More information is also available on IRS Publication 5172, Facts about Health Coverage Exemptions.